Question: What is this website about?

 Follow-Up Answer: That wasn’t a question.

-Question: Aren’t prepackaged jokes the lowest form of humor?
+Question: Aren’t comics and prepackaged jokes the lowest forms of humor?

 Answers: It depends on where you read them.